lfrestrepog/if-docs/docs/major-concepts/design-philosophy.md

 ## Neutrality

 Impact Framework aims to support maximally decentralized plugin development.
 We want anyone to be able to build plugins and use them to calculate their environmental impacts.
-We do not want to gatekeep what people can measaure and monitor - we want to encourage people to build freely and experiment on Impact Framework rails!
+We do not want to gatekeep what people can measure and monitor - we want to encourage people to build freely and experiment on Impact Framework rails!

 At the same time, we want to provide the helpers and guardrails that make impact calculations as friction free as possible.
 This means we focus on providing the minimal *protocol* required to support community plugin development and make it as safe as possible from unit errors and other footguns. ***We want to see the universe of Impact Framework plugins grow organically and permissionlessly in ways we can't even imagine today!***